How to verify the status of a Kubernetes web application deployment

 Skills Graph

-%%%%{init: {'theme':'neutral'}}%%%% flowchart RL kubernetes(("`Kubernetes`")) -.-> kubernetes/TroubleshootingandDebuggingCommandsGroup(["`Troubleshooting and Debugging Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/BasicCommandsGroup(["`Basic Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/AdvancedDeploymentGroup(["`Advanced Deployment`"]) kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/describe("`Describe`") kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/logs("`Logs`") kubernetes/BasicCommandsGroup -.-> kubernetes/create("`Create`") kubernetes/BasicCommandsGroup -.-> kubernetes/get("`Get`") kubernetes/BasicCommandsGroup -.-> kubernetes/delete("`Delete`") kubernetes/AdvancedDeploymentGroup -.-> kubernetes/rollout("`Rollout`") subgraph Lab Skills kubernetes/describe -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} kubernetes/logs -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} kubernetes/create -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} kubernetes/get -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} kubernetes/delete -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} kubernetes/rollout -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment?`"}} end
+%%%%{init: {'theme':'neutral'}}%%%% flowchart RL kubernetes(("`Kubernetes`")) -.-> kubernetes/TroubleshootingandDebuggingCommandsGroup(["`Troubleshooting and Debugging Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/BasicCommandsGroup(["`Basic Commands`"]) kubernetes(("`Kubernetes`")) -.-> kubernetes/AdvancedDeploymentGroup(["`Advanced Deployment`"]) kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/describe("`Describe`") kubernetes/TroubleshootingandDebuggingCommandsGroup -.-> kubernetes/logs("`Logs`") kubernetes/BasicCommandsGroup -.-> kubernetes/create("`Create`") kubernetes/BasicCommandsGroup -.-> kubernetes/get("`Get`") kubernetes/BasicCommandsGroup -.-> kubernetes/delete("`Delete`") kubernetes/AdvancedDeploymentGroup -.-> kubernetes/rollout("`Rollout`") subgraph Lab Skills kubernetes/describe -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} kubernetes/logs -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} kubernetes/create -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} kubernetes/get -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} kubernetes/delete -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} kubernetes/rollout -.-> lab-415008{{"`How to verify the status of a Kubernetes web application deployment`"}} end

-Kubernetes Deployment Basics
+Kubernetes Deployment Fundamentals

 What is a Kubernetes Deployment?